Efficient Linearizability Checking for Actor-based Systems: Evaluation

 \subsubsection{DPOR, TransDPOR, and IRed Performance}

 In the distributed register, the three algorithms DPOR, TransDPOR, and IRed did better than EX and DB on both harnesses.
 DPOR, however, did slightly less favorably than TD and IR in terms of timing.
 The latter two did exactly the same.
-Otherwise, IR didn't show any improvements over TD because this implementation is strongly causally consistent; hence, IR doesn't get an advantage over TD's over-approximation of the root enabler.
+Otherwise, IR did not show any improvements over TD because this implementation is strongly causally consistent; hence, IR does not get an advantage over TD's over-approximation of the root enabler.
 So, TD represents the worst-case scenario for IR.

 In the second benchmark, DP and TD did mostly the same except for few differences on the 3 invocation test.
-DP produced fewer \emph{quality} unique histories to catch bugs as indicated by $NL/UH$, and it is less \emph{precise} as indicated by $NL/S$ than TD.
+DP produced fewer \emph{quality} unique histories to catch bugs as indicated by $\mathtxt{NL}/\mathtxt{UH}$, and it is less \emph{precise} as indicated by $\mathtxt{NL}/S$ than TD.
 However, results show it is more precise than IR.
 This is tempered by what we mentioned regarding repetitive chronological uniqueness of histories.
 TD was significantly faster at making \emph{progress} towards unique schedules than DP.
 As for IR in the second benchmark, precision, quality and progression are slightly less than TD, but TD is more repetitive.